MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-devquickstarts-web-dotnet-susi.md

 ### Send authentication requests to Azure AD

 Your app is now properly configured to communicate with Azure AD B2C by using the OpenID Connect authentication protocol.
-OWIN has taken care of all of the details of crafting authentication messages, validating tokens from Azure AD B2C, and maintaining user session.
+OWIN manages the details of crafting authentication messages, validating tokens from Azure AD B2C, and maintaining user session.
 All that remains is to initiate each user's flow.

 When a user selects **Sign up/Sign in**, **Edit profile**, or **Reset password** in the web app, the associated action is invoked in `Controllers\AccountController.cs`: